AresMUSH/aresmush/plugins/fs3combat/help/en/combat_all.md

 ## Organizing

 This is a quick reference for combat organizer commands.
-You may also want to check out [Combat Organizing](/help/organizing) or the [Running Combats](http://aresmush.com/fs3/fs3-3/running-combat) tutorial on AresMUSH.com.
+You may also want to check out the [Running Combats](http://aresmush.com/fs3/fs3-3/running-combat) tutorial on AresMUSH.com.

 `combat/start [<mock or real>]` - Starts a combat (default real).
 `combat/stop <combat #>` - Stops a combat.